Frequently Asked Questions

 This is easily the most common question we get asked by people contemplating a ride with us.
 Given the mixture of terrain you can expect on many of our tours – from smooth tarmac two-lane roads, to rutted and muddy tracks in the countryside, and everything in between – choosing an appropriate bike for the tour is no easy task.

+This blog covers this topic in detail.
 Here are the three principal options, in our opinion:

 Mountain Bike with Front Suspension